'We offer a personal, individually tailored and educationally focussed journey of excellence.'

 Who want to learn new skills that they can take away and use in their everyday working lives within the scientific arena

 The method of delivery is via personal ‘one-on-one’ online training sessions with either Fire Sanders or Willem Bouma, both qualified and experienced senior trainers.
-Both Willem and Fire have experience working with all panels and areas of research, and have worked with numerous applicants and institutions throughout around Europe and beyond.
+Both Willem and Fire have experience working with all panels and areas of research, and have worked with a host of applicants and institutions throughout around Europe and beyond.

-Our in-depth and focussed NWO Grant proposal interview coaching/training is available for all individual grants and optimised for both face-to-face interviews as well as virtual/online interviews
+Our in-depth and focussed coaching/training is optimised for both face-to-face interviews as well as virtual/online interviews.

 As part of our support, applicants that we support will also receive: